jackiehjm/stx-builds/docs/2023_stx_on_arm_status.md

 ## Overall status (What was done and what’s next?)

-* What was done by 25/07/2023
+* What was done by 2023-08-02
   * [Done] Build StarlingX 8 on native ARM (not cross build).
-  * [96% Done] Packages and container images porting.
+  * [95% Done] Packages and container images porting.
-    * Failed pkg: ice modules, iqvlinux, qemu, qat
+    * Failed pkg: ice modules, qemu
     * Skipped feature: secure boot
   * [Done] Deliveries: ISOs and offline container images
     * Drop 1: at the end of Feb for MWC demo